 The Apple Dumpling Festival dates back to the summer of 1953.
 It actually came to be as a merging of two events; Spring Township’s 5-day community summer fair and the West Lawn Owls Baseball Club 2-day fundraising event.
 The Owls raised money for their club by selling Apple Dumplings and playing modest games like bingo.
-It was beneficial for both organizations to combine the two events into an even larger event, and thus the Festival was born at Owls Grove.… Read the rest
+It was beneficial for both organizations to combine the two events into an even larger event, and thus the Festival was born at Owls Grove.… Read Full Article

 Below are Aerials shots from 1971, showing what Fifth street highway/Route 61/Kutztown Road looked like just north of the city.
 A few of the notable structures are the Reading Fairgrounds, Bellevue Diner, and Gethsemane Cemetery.
 The Warren Street Bypass was also noticeably not extended past 5th street at the time of this photo.
-Five years after this photo, the bypass was connected up to Pricetown Road, as it is still today.… Read the rest
+Five years after this photo, the bypass was connected up to Pricetown Road, as it is still today.… Read Full Article

 Above the fold in the August 17th, 1976 Reading Eagle

 Kutztown Fair kicks off…